Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 Promoting Usage of Annual Paid Leave (“Thanks Holidays”)

-One of the goals in our action plan based on the Act on Promotion of Women’s Participation and Advancement in the Workplace, is “Ensure that all employees take a five-day vacation once a year using paid leave and designated national holidays.”
+One of the goals in Daicel’s action plan based on the Act on Promotion of Women’s Participation and Advancement in the Workplace is “Ensure that all employees take a five-day vacation once a year using paid leave and designated national holidays.”
 We are promoting paid leave usage under the name “Thanks Holidays.”

 In our action plan based on the Act for the Advancement of Measures to Support Raising the Next Generation’s Children, we formulated a goal of raising our paid leave usage rate to 80% or more.
-We have undertaken a program to both help all employees achieve a full work-life balance and to set up a system in which team members support one another’s work in the usage of long-term leave.
-For FY2023/3, the paid leave usage rate was 56.3%.
+We have undertaken a program to both help all employees achieve a full work-life balance and set up a system in which team members support one another’s work in the usage of long-term leave.
+For FY2024/3, the paid leave usage rate was 72.2%.

 Promoting Remote Work (Work from Home or a Satellite Office)

-Daicel is promoting remote work to advance efficient work styles not restricted by time or location.
+Daicel is promoting remote work to encourage efficient work styles not restricted by time or location.

 The Company has concluded a contract with a satellite office operator to provide a convenient work environment for employees in transit or on business trips, allowing them to do their jobs without having to return to their offices.
 We have also deployed the necessary devices and networking for remote work.